 Travelling to Bhutan

-The full amount of your visit has to be wired to the Tourism Council of Bhutan (TCB) in advance either via your overseas travel company or the local company of your choice.
-The TCB then pays the tour operator who arranges your hotels and itinerary.
+The total amount of your visit has to be wired to the Tourism Council of Bhutan (TCB) in advance, either via your overseas travel company or the local company of your choice.
+The TCB then pays the tour operator, who arranges your hotels and itinerary.
 As a result, foreign visitors get a minimal selection of where to stay.
 The regular package includes 3-star hotels, but you can upgrade to 4 or 5-star hotels if you want better accommodations for an additional cost.